Examples and counter-examples of log-symplectic manifolds: Introduction

 Using symplectic blow-up we can then construct log-symplectic structures on $\#m\C P^2 \# n\bar{\C P^2}$ for $m,n>0$.
 Therefore coupling the two theorems we have a complete classification of which manifolds in the family $\#m\C P^2 \# n\bar{\C P^2}$ for $m,n\geq0$ admit log-symplectic structures (see Figure \ref{fig:table}).

-Finally we introduce two surgeries which produce log-symplectic manifolds out of log-symplectic manifolds and which increase the number of components of the singular locus of the Poisson structure, hence even if the starting manifolds are symplectic, the resulting manifolds will only be log-symplectic.
-Using these surgeries we relate log-symplectic structures to achiral Lefschetz fibrations and using results of Etnyre and Fuller on such fibrations \cite{MR2219214} we obtain a general existence result
+Further we introduce two surgeries which produce log-symplectic manifolds out of log-symplectic manifolds and which increase the number of components of the singular locus of the Poisson structure, hence even if the starting manifolds are symplectic, the resulting manifolds will only be log-symplectic.

+Following the lines of Gompf's theorem relating symplectic structures to Lefschetz fibrations, we prove an analogue result for log-symplectic manifolds: \begin{introtheorem}{\ref{theo:achiral}} Let $M^4$ and $\Sigma^2$ be compact connected manifolds and $p:M \into \Sigma$ be an achiral Lefschetz fibration with generic fiber $F$.
+If $F$ is orientable and $[F]\neq 0 \in H_2(M;\R)$, then $M$ has a log-symplectic structure whose singular locus has one component and for which the fibers are symplectic submanifolds of the symplectic leaves of the Poisson structure. \end{introtheorem}